erin-rtfm/Deeni/README.md

   * Create lesson about the things you did in the past.
   * Create lesson about the things someone else did in the past.
 * Write Chapter 19: If/Then, Cause/Effect
-  * Create lesson about what you or others will do if a condition is met.
-    * For example: _If it rains, then I/you/we two/we all/he/they two/they all will splash in puddles._
+  * Create lesson about what you or others will do if a condition is met (e.g., _If it rains, then I/you/we two/we all/he/they two/they all will splash in puddles_).
-  * Create lesson about cause and effect.
-    * For example: _When it rains, the ground gets wet._
+  * Create lesson about cause and effect (e.g., _When it rains, the ground gets wet_).
 * Write Chapter 20: Doing Things in Order
   * Create lesson about ordinals.
   * Create lesson about then, before, after